iglez/ohmValueCalculator/README.md

 * For the moment I am only using the first 3 colors, so the 4th color is useless
 * I think it will be fine to implement some to string to show something like 56k Ohms 2%
 * Method to receive an object as param instead of the strings
+* Add constant on REST API
+* Missing some Unit test on REST API
+* Add linting (ESLint)